iworks/og/readme.txt

 = 2.9.3 (2021-11-08) =
 * Added author gravatar as twitter:image on author archive.
-* Added Schema.org html meta tags.
+* Added Schema.org HTML meta tags.
-* Fixed missing og:url on author archive page.
+* Fixed missing og:url on an author archive page.
-* Fixed missing Twitter on single page.
+* Fixed missing Twitter on a single page.
-* Improved og:url for search results page.
+* Improved og:url for the search results page.
 * Renamed plugin into "OG - Better Share on Social Media".
 * Updated iWorks Rate to 2.0.4.